 When President Abraham Lincoln signed the Emancipation Proclamation on January 1, 1863, he said, “I never in my life, felt more certain that I was doing right than I do in signing this paper. . . .
 If my name ever goes into history it will be for this act, and my whole soul is in it.”
 The document proclaimed that enslaved people held in areas still in rebellion “are and henceforward shall be free.”
 By the end of the war, nearly 200,000 Black soldiers and sailors had fought for the Union and freedom.

-Although the Emancipation Proclamation did not end slavery in the nation, it captured the hearts and imagination of millions of Americans and fundamentally transformed the character of the war.
+Although the Emancipation Proclamation did not end slavery in the nation, it captured the hearts and imaginations of millions of Americans and fundamentally transformed the character of the war.
 As a milestone along the road to slavery’s final destruction, the Emancipation Proclamation has assumed a place among the great documents of human freedom.

 DC Emancipation Act